HubRise/website/content/blog/20250226-white-label/en/__post.md

 With HubRise White Label, you can customise:

-- [OrderLine](/apps/orderline/overview) – Order management for locations
+- [OrderLine](/apps/orderline/overview) – Order centralisation for locations
 - [Catalog Manager](/apps/catalog-manager/overview) – Product catalog management
-- White Label Portal – A centralised login page under your domain
+- White Label Portal – A centralised login page under your domain name

-Your customers log in via your domain, see your logo, and interact with a product that feels fully integrated into your system.
+Your customers log in via your domain name, see your logo, and interact with a product that feels fully integrated into your system.

 ![White Label Portal](./001_white-label_portal.png)

+For more details, check our [HubRise White Label documentation](/docs/white-label).

 ## How It Works